Aging of South Korea: Effects

 The biggest consequence of South Korea's aging is that the quality of life for the elderly decreases.
 The main reason for this is that the elderly lack the income to live decent lives.
-South Korea's poverty rate for senior citizens is high among advanced countries, but the country has failed to properly provide for the aging population.
+Over 40% of South Koreans aged 65 and above live in poverty, which is the highest rate among the OECD countries.
 The government has sought to support senior citizens by providing temporary and direct support to those in poverty.
 There is a limit to how old people can live in a way that contributes to society.
 It can be said that poverty caused by the exclusion of the elderly from the labor market is difficult to solve, and can only be solved through social respect and support for the elderly.